 SEAT FEATURES

-Economy class seats feature a touch-screen personal entertainment screen with remote, a foldable table, a cup holder, a coat hook, a USB charging port, a seat pocket with Duty Free magazines & aircraft safety card, a shared universal power outlet (2 in a row of 3 seats), a pillow, a blanket, a pair of headphones & an adjustable headrest.
-Every economy class passenger also has access to spacious overhead cabins, individual reading lights & air vents.
+Economy class seats feature a touch-screen personal entertainment screen, a big tray table, a cup holder, a coat hook, a USB charging port, a seat pocket with Duty Free magazines and aircraft safety card, shared universal power outlets (2 in a row of 3 seats), a pillow, a blanket, a pair of headphones and an adjustable headrest.
+Every economy class passenger also has access to spacious overhead cabins, individual reading lights and air vents.

 INFLIGHT MEALS

 Emirates provides complimentary meals on all their flights.
 Passengers can access the inflight menu from the airline’s website as early as a week before the flight.
 They also have the option for passengers to request for or book special meals up to 24 hours before the scheduled flight.
-The airline doesn’t provide physical menus; instead, they ask passengers to access & browse the menus through their on-board portal.
+The airline does not provide physical menus; instead, they ask passengers to access and browse the menus through their on-board portal.

 INFLIGHT ENTERTAINMENT

 Emirates is known for its excellent inflight entertainment system called ICE.
-The entertainment system offers thousands of options ranging from movies, television shows & series, documentaries, songs & even games which you can play together with your seat neighbor.
-It even has region-specific movies & television shows.
-ICE also offers live television coverage of news channels like BBC World News, CNN International, Sports 24 & Sky News Arabia.
+The entertainment system offers thousands of options ranging from movies, television shows and series, documentaries, songs and even games which you can play together with your seat neighbor.
+It even has region-specific movies and television shows.
+ICE also offers live television coverage of news channels like BBC World News, CNN International, Sports 24 and Sky News Arabia.

-ICE also offers access to 2 aircraft cameras installed in the front of & under this Boeing aircraft.
-It also shows the complete flight & aircraft details & even has 2 kinds of moving flight maps.
+ICE also offers access to 2 aircraft cameras installed in the front of and under this Boeing aircraft.
+It also shows the complete flight and aircraft details and even has 2 kinds of moving flight maps.
 The airline indeed offers the best entertainment system in the skies – a system every airline in the world should copy.

 INFLIGHT CONNECTIVITY